 - Wiring – your stock 1ZZ engine wiring harness will work but you’ll need the MWR VVL connector kit to add the VVL connections.

-- Midpipe/Catpipe – Celcia GTS stock or aftermarket midpipe to match stock Celica GTS header or PPE midpipe to match PPE header.
+- Midpipe/Catpipe – Celica GTS stock or aftermarket midpipe to match stock Celica GTS header or PPE midpipe to match PPE header.
 Some have adapted the Celica GT midpipe to make it fit with stock GTS header but the flanges do not match and the GT midpipe and cat are smaller so power is compromised.

 - Air intake – Any Celica GTS cold air intake will work.
 Celica GTS stock air inlet tube and airbox also fits.
+GT airbox or cold air intake will not work.

 - Alternator – the 1zz alternator bolts up fine.
 There have been a few reports of 1zz alternator failures so some people prefer a 2zz alternator.